-In contrast to the previous sampling occasion, all sites were accessible and were sampled.
-For all parameters including mangrove densities, particle size distribution, total organic carbon and macroinvertebrate assemblages, no substantial variances were observed.
-TOC was higher at site C than the other sites, and for all other sites TOC was lower than on last occasion.
+On this sampling occasion, all sites were accessible and were sampled.
+For all parameters including mangrove densities, particle size distribution, total organic carbon and macroinvertebrate assemblages, no substantial variances were observed between sampling occasions.
+Similar to last sampling occasion, TOC was higher at site C than the other sites, and for all other sites TOC were comparable to last occasion.
 Comparisons between all sample sites did not detect significant differences between the two sampling occasions and no environmental impacts were detected that could be attributed to activities relating to prawn production.
-The next sampling event will be in April, 2011 and will focus on observed changes in mangrove densities only.
+The next sampling event will be in November, 2012.